bradenwagstaff/TechnicalWritingInstructions/README.md

 16. Run `python test.py` to run the file.
 You should see "Enter a guess" printed in the terminal.

+17. Run the program until you guess the number correctly and the program exits automatically.

-17. Complete the survey at https://qualtricsxm8byd6wvxh.qualtrics.com/jfe/form/SV_2huvS2HPXeqO6zQ
+18. Complete the survey at https://qualtricsxm8byd6wvxh.qualtrics.com/jfe/form/SV_2huvS2HPXeqO6zQ

 ## Troubleshooting

 > If a command doesn't work, or comes back with an error, make sure you typed the command correctly.
+> You may get an error message telling you that you were unable to execute the python file.
+If this error comes up, enter python -version in the terminal.
+If you get a message saying that you don't have python installed, [install python](https://wiki.python.org/moin/BeginnersGuide/Download).